 A common SEO mistake, often seen on the homepage, is to use non-descriptive anchor text for internal links.

-For example, you may see a CTA that says LEARN MORE.
-Viewed alone, this isn’t bad as it compels the visitor to explore it with context providing the other page’s theme.
+For example, you may see a CTA button that says LEARN MORE.
+Considered alone, this doesn’t seem too bad.
+It compels the visitor to explore it with context providing the other page’s theme.

 However, this doesn’t help search engines, or even users, understand that page well.
 This makes it more difficult for search engines to confirm its topic.
-It may curtail link value passed to it.
+It may curtail link value passed to it, even internally.

-Here’s a compromise: have a user-friendly CTA plus an SEO-focused option.
+- Have a user-friendly CTA plus an SEO-focused option.
 Keep LEARN MORE but add a keyword-rich internal link.
-Put this in the text describing the other page.
+Put this in the header or body text describing the other page.

 No matter how you achieve it, best practice is to address the subject of the other page in at least some portion of the anchor text (alt text for image links).

 To be fair, this problem is so prevalent that I doubt Google ignores surrounding text, but it’s less impactful.

 You can use a site crawler like Screaming Frog to easily view anchor text throughout your site.
 Non-descriptive anchor text is addressed with Crawl Analysis enabled, but you can use custom searches to expand upon their list for your site.